Why Your Brand Is Everything in a Hotel Staffing Crisis

 You will have noticed there’s an ongoing hospitality staffing crisis.
 Perhaps you’re experiencing it yourself.

-At Clockwork, we have daily business conversations with hotels and holiday parks around the country.
-Anecdotally, we’ve learnt many are struggling to recruit and retain staff in what is now peak season.
+At Clockwork, we have daily business conversations with hospitality providers around the country.
+Anecdotally, we’ve learnt many are struggling to recruit and retain staff.
 Both trade and national media confirm this.

 To put some figures to the crisis; UK Hospitality estimates there’s a shortfall of 188,000 workers, with front-of-house staff and chefs, particularly in demand.